Reconnect With Your Voice

 If singing is something you love to do, not wanting to sing could be a sign that you’re not quite yourself.
 I know it is for me!
 But if you can get past the hurdle of not feeling like singing, and find a way to reconnect with your voice, you can also have a positive impact on your mental health (as I discussed with Jo!).
 Your voice is a part of you, and if you’re anything like me, a part of your identity.
 So reconnecting with your voice will also be inherently tied to reconnecting with yourself.
 Personally, as a singing teacher, my goal is to help my students gain confidence in their voices, and this is very much tied to them gaining confidence in themselves.

 I will add, if you are struggling with your mental health, you should reach out to a health professional and get some help.
-Equally, if you are struggling with your singing, tell your singing teacher as they will be able to help you.
-And if you don’t have a singing teacher, maybe it’s a good time to get one!
+Equally, if you are struggling with your singing, tell your singing coach as they will be able to help you.
+And if you don’t have a voice coach, maybe it’s a good time to get one!